-Baffin Island - Canada’s answer for Arctic adventure
+Baffin Island - Canada’s Arctic adventure

 The largest island in Canada awaits at the entrance to the Northwest Passage.
 It is a marvel of fjords, mountains, and polar wildlife, and an epic destination all on its own.